-Develop your proficiency and teaching techniques for using global terminology and positional calling for English country dance.
+Develop your proficiency and teaching techniques for using global and positional calling for English country dance.
 Explore strategies and refine your teaching and prompting, translating from books and your dance cards, and program planning.
 Examine social aspects, working with your local community, calling “away from home,” teaching at schools and community dances, and more.
-The varied format of lectures, discussions, exercises, homework, and practice will give you both food for thought and practical strategies.
+The varied format of lecture, discussion, exercises, and breakout sessions, as well as the assigned reading and homework prior to and between sessions, will give you both food for thought and practical strategies.
 Whether you have already started to teach with global/positional terminology, or you want to learn how, this is a great opportunity to build and refine your skills.

-Ticket prices are sliding scale: you decide the price that works for you!
-The suggested price for the three sessions is $75; the minimum price is $5.
+Course fees are on a sliding scale: you decide the price that works for you!
+The suggested price for the three sessions is $75; the minimum price is $15.

-To register, hit the Register Now button above, or log into CDSS Commons and then select ‘Programs’ from the blue menu bar.
-If you have any issues with accessing the registration form or logging CDSS Commons, please email firstname.lastname@example.org.
+Click here to apply.
+You will be prompted to log in with your CDSS Commons account or create a new account.
+If you have any issues with accessing the registration form or logging into the CDSS Commons, please email email@example.com.

-The course includes three weekly meetings and work between the sessions—reading, watching video, and a variety of practical work such as program planning and translating dance directions (both from your own dance cards and repertoire from Playford Assembly).
-All sessions will include breakout groups and/or pairs for both discussion and practical work.
+The course includes homework prior to the course and between the sessions.
+The homework will include reading and a variety of practical work such as program planning and translating dance directions.
+All sessions will contain breakout groups and/or pairs for both discussion and practical work.

 Session One will introduce

-- Philosophy, pros and cons of teaching this way
+- Philosophy, advantages and challenges of teaching this way

 - Social considerations